 The answer is clear: extremely risky.

-When obesity and high blood pressure combine, the risks to your health are amplified, leading to a greater chance of developing cardiovascular diseases, stroke, kidney damage, and even premature death.
+When obesity and high blood pressure combine, the risks to your health are amplified, leading to a greater chance of developing cardiovascular diseases such as arterial stiffness, stroke, kidney damage, and even premature death.

 The strain that excess weight puts on the body forces your heart to work overtime, leading to elevated blood pressure that can wreak havoc over time.